6 Effective Ways to Build an Author Brand

-Brand voice is the style of communication with the audience that will be present in your articles and posts on social networks and other platforms.
+Brand voice is the style of communication presented in your emails, social media posts, author website, and other marketing items.

 Think about your values and what you want to share with your readers.
-If you're eager to inspire and motivate them, stick to this course and don't deviate from it.
-You should not jump from style to style because, in this way, you can lose your individuality.
-And your voice will become unbranded.
+If you're eager to inspire and motivate do just that and try not to deviate from it.
+Avoid jumping from tone to tone because, in this way, you can lose your individuality.
+And your voice can get scattered, therefore unbranded.

 3. USP Is your must have

 Understanding your unique selling proposition is essential if you want to sell many books.
 Tell your audience what makes you different from other authors and why they should read your books.
-This can be your ability to create vivid and memorable characters or intricate plots.
+Maybe you got an extra superpower in creating vivid and memorable characters and plots.

-You should create your website around your writing persona, which will give you the possibility to build an authentic brand with all your principles and values.
+You should create your website around your writing persona, which will give you the possibility of building an authentic brand with all your principles and values.

 Your name is the most important aspect of creating an author brand.
 Everything else comes after.
 All your resources should have your name right next to what you're promoting.

-In this case, consistency is also crucial.
+Consistency is crucial.
 Use the same visuals, colors, fonts, and brand voice in every promotional material.